-- Certain determiners, such as all, both, half, and double, precede the definite article when used in combination (all of the team, both of the girls, half the time, double the amount).
+- Certain words, such as all, both, half, and double, come before the definite article when used with the phrases (all of the team, both of the girls, half the time, double the amount).

 - Such and what precede the indefinite article (such an idiot, what a day!).

-- Adjectives qualified by too, so, as, and how generally precede the indefinite article: too great a loss, so hard a problem, as delicious an apple as I have ever tasted, I know how pretty a girl she is.
+- Too, so, as, and how generally precede the indefinite article (think of these as qualifying nouns): too great a loss, so hard a problem, as delicious an apple as I have ever tasted, I know how cute the puppy is.

-- When adjectives are qualified by quite (particularly when it means “fairly”), the word quite (but not the adjective itself) often precedes the indefinite article: quite a long letter.
+- Quite often precedes the indefinite article: quite a long letter.
 Note: the phrase a quite long letter is also a correct construction.
 However the two have different meanings: